CropCraft: Complete Structural Characterization of Crop Plants From Images: Related Work

 \section{Related Work}

 \paragraph{3D Reconstruction.} The task of reconstructing the 3D geometry of a scene given images is a longstanding problem in computer vision.
 Most reconstruction pipelines start from Structure-from-Motion (SfM), which infers camera parameters for the input images through joint optimization with detected keypoints~\cite{triggs2000bundle, schonberger2016structure}.
 Afterwards, 3D geometry can be estimated based on photometric consistency across input views.
 Multi-view stereo (MVS) methods attempt to match correspondences across images and then triangulate the 3D coordinates of the points~\cite{yao2020blendedmvs, seitz2006comparison, wei2021aa, zhang2023vis}.
 Another approach for 3D reconstruction is based on fitting a neural radiance field (NeRF) to the scene~\cite{mildenhall2020nerf, tancik2023nerfstudio, wang2021neus, yariv2021volume, li2023neuralangelo, lin2021barf, yariv2023bakedsdf}.
 NeRF is a high-fidelity and compact 3D scene representation that consists of a color field and a density field, both parameterized by neural networks and fitted to the input images via differentiable volume rendering~\cite{mildenhall2020nerf}.
 After training, depth maps can be obtained by volume rendering with the density field.
 NeRF-based methods can model view-dependent effects and tend to give better surface geometry than MVS.
-Recently, an alternative scene representation based on 3D Gaussians has been proposed~\cite{kerbl20233d, guedon2023sugar}, achieving higher visual fidelity and more efficient rendering than NeRF, but with less accurate geometry.
-In our approach, we use a standard off-the-shelf NeRF~\cite{tancik2023nerfstudio} to reconstruct visible surfaces of plants, which has been explored before~\cite{smitt2023pag, arshad2024evaluating, saeed2023peanutnerf, hu2023high}.
+More recently, new methods based on 3D Gaussians have been proposed~\cite{kerbl20233d, guedon2023sugar, huang20242d}, achieving higher visual fidelity and efficiency than NeRF, but often with less accurate geometry.
+In our approach, we use an off-the-shelf NeRF~\cite{tancik2023nerfstudio} to reconstruct visible surfaces of plants, which has been explored before~\cite{smitt2023pag, arshad2024evaluating, saeed2023peanutnerf, hu2023high}.
 However, due to the inevitable occlusion in agricultural scenes, this is inadequate for full canopy reconstruction.
-To solve this issue, we turn to procedural generation models, which incorporate scientific knowledge and define a space of complete plant shapes that we can constrain our solution to.
+To solve this issue, we turn to procedural models, which incorporate scientific knowledge and define a space of complete plant shapes that we can constrain our solution to.